 You need to protect your delicate items in transit, but not all protective materials are the same.

-Look for lightweight protective materials like air pillows and bubble wrap; the less your package weighs, the less it will cost to ship.
+To reduce shipping costs, look for lightweight protective materials like air pillows and bubble wrap; the less your package weighs, the less it will cost to ship.
 It always to pays to choose the right product packaging to fit your brand, which includes the packing material.

 If you do any kind of volume, you will go through tons of air pillows, boxes and other shipping items.